 Travel nurse pay packages are not just based on hourly wages and receiving higher pay than staff nurses.
 Pay packages offer many other benefits of being a travel nurse as well.
 Many travel nursing agencies offer free housing to their travel nurses or a weekly housing stipend.
 If you take the housing stipend and your rent is less than your housing stipend, then you will potentially earn and save more money.
 Travel nurses’ pay packages often offer retirement savings plans and heavily discounted or sometimes free medical and dental insurance.

 Many travel nursing jobs also offer nursing licensure, continuing education, and travel reimbursements.
 Make sure to ask about guaranteed hours, pay, and potential for overtime.
 Since travel nurses often get canceled before staff registered nurses if the census is low, guaranteed hours will protect you from losing your money on your paycheck.
 As many areas around the country are experiencing nursing shortages, healthcare facilities and agencies are offering sign-on and completion bonuses as well.
 Remember, review your pay package as a whole instead of just looking at your hourly wage.
+Did you know we offer travel nurse benefits that support your health, wealth, career and life?

 How to Increase Your Salary as a Travel Nurse?